Thinking about going vegan? Here is everything you need to get started.

 Around 60 billion land animals are killed for their meat every year: that’s 8 times the world’s population!
 The Vegan Society has some damning information on the dairy industry and the egg industry.
+Even when you buy free range, the animals involved suffer.
+If you feel up to it, do click through and read.
 It’s shocking to think that these animals suffer so much.

 For our planet.

 As I’ve said above, 60 billion land animals a year are killed for their meat.
 Those animals don’t appear out of nowhere – they need land, food and water too.
 Often they are fed with food we could eat ourselves, and the food they eat has more calories than we would gain from their bodies.
 The meat and dairy industry also require an incredible amount of water, with some organisations saying as much as 70% of the planet’s freshwater being used for farming.

 According to The Vegan Society, research has linked vegan diets to reduced rates of certain kinds of cancer, heart disease and Type-2 diabetes.
 Not only that, but it has been confirmed that you can follow a healthy, balanced diet that promotes good health by being vegan, rather than the common belief that following a vegan diet will be bad for you.
 More on this below.

 “After all the information I gathered about the mistreatment of animals, I couldn’t continue to eat meat.
 The more I was aware of, the harder and harder it was to do” – Liam Hemsworth

 Why I’m going vegan.